Granite State Builder Magazine, Winter 2019

 In short, being a business owner means constantly monitoring the financial well-being of the company.

-Once you’ve agreed to a project in principal, it’s essential to man- age homeowner expectations before an agreement is signed.
-Initial- ly, this role falls to members of the sales team, who review project specifications and details (what’s included, what’s not), payment schedules and how change orders will be handled and paid for.
-If your estimating system is solid, you’ll have the time, materials and related cost for each task, a list of equipment needed and a “critical path” (or construction sequence) for completing the project.
+Once you’ve agreed to a project in principle, it’s essential to manage homeowner expectations before an agreement is signed.
+Initially, this role falls to members of the sales team, who review project specifications and details (what’s included, what’s not), payment schedules, and how change orders will be handled and paid for.
+If your estimating system is solid, you’ll have the time, materials, and related costs for each task, a list of equipment needed, and a “critical path” (or construction sequence) for completing the project.

 “We refer to the lead carpenter as an ambassador with a tool belt,” he says.